By Sharon Grace

-- Salmon are not recovering despite 20 years of litigation and approximately $600 million total spent before 2012 on Snake River fish passage improvement structures.
+- Salmon are not recovering despite nearly 25 years of litigation and more than $700 million total spent on Snake River fish passage improvement structures.
 These improvements were expected to lead to Snake River salmon recovery.
 They haven’t.

 While fall Chinook have returned in large numbers, 80% of spawners are hatchery derived fish.
 Breaching will recover wild stock because it will expand spawning habitat and will reduce the density dependence that is limiting recovery potential.

-- The cost now on a structural improvement is roughly five times more than estimated in the 2002 LSR Feasibility Study.
+- The cost now on a structural improvement is roughly five times more than estimated in the Army Corps of Engineers’ 2002 LSR Feasibility Study.
 These costs would be eliminated with dam breaching.

 - In 2018 the Columbia Fish Mitigation Program sunsets.
 (This is what pays for the improvements.)
 Then any fish passage improvements come out of the Corps’ operations and maintenance budget.

-- This year the Snake River has become a killing field for the larger than average salmon runs that are returning to spawn.
-Due to drought, climate change and the four dams, superheated water temperatures have killed 80% of the returning Sockeye salmon and are expected to be lethal to the fall Chinook runs.
+- In 2015 the Snake River became a killing field for the larger than average salmon runs that were returning to spawn.
+Due to drought, climate change and the four dams, superheated water temperatures killed 80% of the returning Sockeye salmon and were often lethal to the fall Chinook.

 The Four Lower Snake River Dams Are the Problem

-- The dams have been killing upwards of a million salmon and steelhead annually for 40 years.
+- The dams have been killing upwards of a million salmon and steelhead annually for more than 40 years.